Nicotine: How Much is Too Much?

 According to the CDC most E-Liquids do not contain enough nicotine to kill an adult who is vaping normally.
 If you began to vape abnormally, like an insane insane amount of high MG nicotine juice, you would become too unwell to continue vaping the needed amount to kill you.

 Ingesting a full 60ml bottle of vape juice that contains nicotine is lethal and why you should keep bottles out of reach from children and pets.
-And also why you shouldn't stick a straw in your bottle of Naked 100.
+And also why you shouldn't stick a straw in your bottle of liquid.
 Ingesting a small amount of 0MG nicotine is not going to give you any instant adverse effects.

 Nicotine levels are not measured by the puff.
 If your juice contains six milligrams of nicotine, with each hit off your vape you are not inhaling six milligrams of nicotine.
 6MG refers to .6 milligrams per milliliter of E-Juice.